ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 ##### `acompile` usage examples:

-`acompile` provides near-immediate access to limited resources for the purpose of viewing the module stack and compiling software.
+`acompile` provides near-immediate access to limited resources for the purpose of viewing the module stack, verifying non-MPI jobs, and compiling software.
 Users can request up to 4 CPU cores (but no GPUs) for a maximum runtime of 12 hours.
 The partition is accessed with the `acompile` command.
 Users who need GPU nodes to compile software should use Slurm's `sinteractive` command with the appropriate GPU partition (`ami100` or `aa100`) instead of `acompile`.

 (tabset-ref-acompile-use)=
 `````{tab-set}